 Start three months out.
 In September, do your big maintenance checks—plumbing, electrical, air conditioning.
 By October, lock in your cleaning team and backup support.
 Finalise your welcome pack, key access system, and pricing by early November.
 This gives you a full month to test systems, communicate with suppliers, and adjust anything that’s not working.
 The earlier you start, the fewer surprises you’ll face when bookings flood in.

-What’s the biggest mistake Airbnb hosts make during peak season?
+What’s the biggest mistake Short-Term Rental hosts make during peak season?

 Overbooking or underestimating turnover times.
 Many hosts try to squeeze in bookings with tight check-out and check-in windows.
 But one delayed cleaner or late guest throws everything off.
 You need buffer time—at least 4 hours between guests.
 Another big mistake is not automating guest messages, which leads to missed info, confused guests and bad reviews.
 Also, not training your team or having backups creates chaos if someone can’t show up.